MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/New-VM.md

 $oldVM = Get-VM "old 1"
 $memory = (Get-VMMemory -VMName $oldVM.name).Startup
 $switch = (Get-VMNetworkAdapter -VMName $oldVM.name).SwitchName
-New-VM -Name "new 6" -Generation $oldVM.Generation -MemoryStartupBytes $memory -SwitchName $switch
+New-VM -Name "new 6" -MemoryStartupBytes $memory -SwitchName $switch
 ```

 This example creates a virtual machine named new 6.
-The machine has the same generation and amount of assigned memory as the existing machine named old 1 and connects to the same network switch.
+The machine has the same amount of assigned memory as the existing machine named old 1 and connects to the same network switch.

 ## PARAMETERS